 - Cais do Sodré station — for food tours involving the Time Out Market

-Confirm the exact meeting point with your tour operator the day before — multiple Alfama tours start within 100 meters of each other and confusion is common.
+Confirm the exact meeting point with your operator the day before — multiple Alfama tours start within 100 meters of each other.

 Budget vs Time Trade-offs

-If you have one day in Lisbon and €0 budget for tours: Take a free Alfama tour at 10 AM, walk Belém self-guided in the afternoon.
+One day in Lisbon, €0 budget for tours: Take a free Alfama tour at 10 AM, walk Belém self-guided in the afternoon.
 Tip the morning guide €10–€15.

-If you have one day and €60 per person: Take a small-group paid Alfama + Castle tour in the morning, save the afternoon for self-guided Belém.
+One day, €60 per person: Small-group paid Alfama + Castle tour in the morning, save the afternoon for self-guided Belém.

-If you have two days and want depth: Day 1 — small-group historical tour or food tour.
-Day 2 — Sintra day trip OR private guide for personal interests.
+Two days, wanting depth: Day 1 — small-group historical tour or food tour.
+Day 2 — Sintra day trip or private guide for specific interests.

-If you have €200+ per person: Private guide for one day on your specific interests, plus an evening fado-focused tour.
+€200+ per person: Private guide for one day built around your specific interests, plus an evening fado-focused tour.

 Combining Walking Tours With Other Experiences